-The most common ethical risks currently addressed in specific agency supplements to the FAR (as well as in contractors' own internal codes of conduct) include personal conflicts of interest, gifts, misuse of government property, and misuse of non-public information.
-Of these major ethical risks, existing criminal laws regulate contractors' offering or receipt of gifts and misuse of government property.
-With respect to gifts, criminal bribery laws would prohibit

-&lt;sup>18 REPORT OF THE ACQUISITION ADVISORY PANEL 418 (Jan.
-2007).
-Various agencies have extended certain aspects of the ethics standards applicable to government employees to contractor employees, see, e.g., 12 C.F.R. § 366.0 et seq.
-(FDIC contractor regulations), and their decision to do so has not necessarily created excessive compliance or monitoring costs.
-Nevertheless, extending all government employee ethics rules to all contractor employees serving all agencies, without consideration of the specific ethical risks presented, would likely impose costs that are excessive in relation to the benefits received.
+The most common ethical risks currently addressed in specific agency supplements to the FAR (as well as in contractors' own internal codes of conduct) include personal conflicts of interest, gifts, misuse of government property, and misuse of non-public information.18 Of these major ethical risks, existing criminal laws regulate contractors' offering or receipt of gifts and misuse of government property.
+With respect to gifts, criminal bribery laws would prohibit a contractor employee's offering anything of value to a federal employee to obtain favorable treatment,19 and the Anti-Kickback Act would prohibit a contractor employee from accepting gifts from a potential sub-contractor or other party that are aimed at improperly obtaining serving all agencies, without consideration of the specific ethical risks presented, would likely impose costs that are excessive in relation to the benefits received.
 Accordingly, the Conference believes that the FAR Council and individual agencies should proceed carefully in ensuring that any expansion of the current ethics regime is cost-effective, while at the same time protecting the government's interests.